 I absolutely love road trips, whether I’m driving across Europe or just heading North for a trip to the West coast of Scotland.

-And with all of the upheaval around travel recently, you may well be planning a UK road trip for your next holiday.
+And even though travel is starting to get back to normal now, you may well be planning a UK road trip for your next holiday.
 Whether you’re exploring Cornwall by car, driving to Portmeirion in Wales for the weekend, or heading to Dundee for a city break, you’re spoiled for choice in the UK.

 Taking time to make sure you’re well prepared before you leave is the best way to make sure that your road trip around the UK is as fun and as safe as possible.
-So before you go, take a look at our list of essentials for road trips:
+So before you leave for your next road trip, take a look at our list of essentials for road trips:

 Driver’s licence and insurance details

 First things first, you need to check that all of your paperwork is in order before you head off on your road trip.

 Make sure that you take your driver’s licence along, and that you have your insurance policy details together with the phone number you will need to call in the event of an accident.
 And if someone else will be sharing the driving duties, make sure that they are covered to drive your car as well.

 If you’re renting a car for your trip, don’t forget to take along the rental documents with you together with the details of their insurance and roadside cover.

 Talking of roadside assistance, this isn’t strictly speaking a necessity but it can certainly give you peace of mind.
 Check your roadside assistance paperwork before you leave to make sure that you and any other drivers are covered for your trip.
 If you don’t already have membership then it’s cheaper to sign up before you need to call on them!

 If you’re renting a car, check if your rental agreement includes roadside assistance and ask about adding it if necessary.